SELinuxProject/selinux-notebook/src/vm_support.md

 ## Xen Support

-This is not supported by SELinux in the usual way as it is built into the actual Xen software as a 'Flask/TE' extension[24] for the XSM (Xen Security Module).
+This is not supported by SELinux in the usual way as it is built into the actual Xen software as a 'Flask/TE' extension for the XSM (Xen Security Module).
 Also the Xen implementation has its own built-in policy (*xen.te*) and supporting definitions for access vectors, security classes and initial SIDs for the policy.
 These Flask/TE